Cisplatine War: On land

+At sea

 The two navies which confronted each other in the Río de la Plata and the South Atlantic were in many ways opposites.
-The Empire of Brazil was a major naval power with 96 warships, large and small, an extensive coastal trade and a large international trade carried on mostly in British, French and American ships.
+The Empire of Brazil was a major naval power consisting of 96 warships, large and small, an extensive coastal trade and a large international trade carried on mostly in British, French and American ships.
 The United Provinces had similar international trading links but had few naval pretensions.
 Its navy consisted of only half a dozen warships and a few gunboats for port defence.
 Both navies were short of indigenous sailors and relied heavily on British—and, to a lesser extent—American and French officers and sailors, the most notable of which were the Irish born admiral William Brown, and the commander of the Brazilian inshore squadron, the English commodore James Norton.

 The strategy of the two nations reflected their respective positions.
 The Brazilians immediately imposed a blockade on the Río de la Plata and the trade of Buenos Aires on 31 December 1825, while the Argentines attempted to defy the blockade using Brown's squadron while unleashing a swarm of privateers to attack Brazilian seaborne commerce in the South Atlantic from their bases at Ensenada and more distant Carmen de Patagones.
 The Argentines gained some notable successes—most notably by defeating the Brazilian flotilla on the Uruguay River at the Battle of Juncal and by beating off a Brazilian attack on Carmen de Patagones.
 But by 1828, the superior numbers of Brazil's blockading squadrons had effectively destroyed Brown's naval force at the Monte Santiago and was successfully strangling the trade of Buenos Aires and the government revenue it generated.

-On land, the Argentine army initially crossed the Río de la Plata and established its headquarters near the town of Durazno.
-General Carlos María de Alvear invaded Brazilian territory and a series of skirmishes followed.
-Emperor Pedro I planned a counteroffensive by late 1826, and managed to gather a small army mainly composed of southern Brazilian volunteers and European mercenaries.
-The recruiting effort was hampered by local rebellions throughout Brazil, which forced the Emperor to relinquish direct command of his Army, return to Rio de Janeiro and bestow command of the troops on Felisberto Caldeira Brant, Marquis of Barbacena.
-The Brazilian counteroffensive was eventually stopped at the Battle of Ituzaingó.

-Ituzaingó was the only battle of some magnitude in the whole war.
-A series of smaller clashes ensued, including the Battle of Sarandí, and the naval Battles of Juncal and Monte Santiago.
-Scarcity of volunteers severely hampered the Brazilian response, and by 1828 the war effort had become extremely burdensome and increasingly unpopular in Brazil.
-That year, Rivera reconquered the territory of the former Eastern Jesuit Missions.